Block-proximal methods with spatially adapted acceleration: Introduction

-Several first-order optimisation methods have been developed for \eqref{eq:form}, without the block-separable structure, typically with both $G$ and $F$ convex, and $K$ linear, but recently also accepting a level of non-convexity and non-linearity \cite{bolte2014proximal,mollenhoff2014primal,tuomov-cpaccel,ochs2014ipiano}.
+Several first-order optimisation methods have been developed for \eqref{eq:form} without block-separable structure, typically both $G$ and $F$ convex and $K$ linear.
+Recently also some non-convexity and non-linearity has been introduced \cite{bolte2014proximal,mollenhoff2014primal,tuomov-cpaccel,ochs2014ipiano}.
 In applications to image processing and data science, one of $G$ or $F$ is typically non-smooth.
-Effective primal algorithms operating directly on the primal problem \eqref{eq:form}, or its dual, therefore tend to be a form of classical forward--backward splitting, occasionally going by the name of iterative soft-thresholding \cite{daubechies2004surrogate,beck2009fista}.
+Effective algorithms operating directly on the primal problem \eqref{eq:form}, or its dual, therefore tend to be a form of classical forward--backward splitting, occasionally called iterative soft-thresholding \cite{daubechies2004surrogate,beck2009fista}.

-In big data optimisation, various forward--backward block-coordinate descent methods have been developed for \eqref{eq:form} when $G$ block-separable as in \eqref{eq:g-fstar-separable}.
-At each step of the optimisation method, they only update a subset of the blocks $x_j \defeq P_j x$, randomly in parallel, see e.g.~the review \cite{wright2015coordinate} and the original articles \cite{nesterov2012efficiency, richtarik2012parallel, fercoq2013approx, richtarik2013distributed, qu2014randomized, zhao2014stochastic, shalev-shwartz2014accelerated, csiba2015stochastic, combettes2016stochastic, peng2015arock, bertsekas2015incremental}.
-Typically $F$ is assumed smooth.
-Often, each of the functions $G_j$ is assumed strongly convex.
-Besides parallelism, one advantage of these methods is the exploitation of \emph{local} blockwise factors of smoothness (Lipschitz gradient) of $F$ and $K$.
-This can be better than the global factor, and helps convergence.
+In big data optimisation several forward--backward block-coordinate descent methods have been developed for \eqref{eq:form} with block-separable $G$.
+On each step, the methods update only a random subset of blocks $x_j \defeq P_j x$ in parallel; see the review \cite{wright2015coordinate} and the original articles \cite{nesterov2012efficiency, richtarik2012parallel, fercoq2013approx, richtarik2013distributed, qu2014randomized, zhao2014stochastic, shalev-shwartz2014accelerated, csiba2015stochastic, combettes2016stochastic, peng2015arock, bertsekas2015incremental}.
+Typically $F$ is assumed smooth, and, often, each $G_j$ strongly convex.
+Besides parallelism, an advantage of these methods is the exploitation of \emph{blockwise} factors of smoothness and strong convexity.
+These can help convergence by being better than the global factor.